One thing many families may not be thankful for come this Nov. 24 is the price of food.

-Inflation continues to gobble up more of our paychecks, with the latest federal data showing grocery prices are up 4.5% over the last year at this time.
+Inflation continues to gobble up more of our paychecks, with the latest federal data showing grocery prices are up 8.2% over the last year.

-And, unfortunately, that’s just an overall figure.
-Specific Thanksgiving staples have seen even steeper price increases over the past year.
+And that’s just an overall figure.
+Specific Thanksgiving staples have seen even steeper price increases.

 As you plan your Thanksgiving meal, be prepared to spend more on or find substitutes for the following items — or simply leave them off this year’s menu.